adiralashiva8/testng-metrics/README.md

  - Sort and Search Results
  - Export Results
  - Generate email (.eml) with statisitics
- - No Installation required
- - Code changes not required
+ - No Installation or Code changes required

 ---